Tecumseh's War: Rising tensions

 Tensions continued to rise in the following year.
 Four settlers were murdered on the Missouri River, and in another incident, a boatload of supplies was seized by natives from a group of traders.
 Harrison summoned Tecumseh to Vincennes to explain the actions of his allies.
 In August 1811, Tecumseh met with Harrison at Vincennes, assuring him that the Shawnee brothers meant to remain at peace with the United States.
 Tecumseh then traveled to the south on a mission to recruit allies among the "Five Civilized Tribes".
 Most of the southern nations rejected his appeals, but a faction among the Creeks, who came to be known as the Red Sticks, answered his call to arms, leading to the Creek War, which also became a part of the War of 1812.
 Tecumseh delivered many passionate speeches and convinced many to join his cause.

 Having heard from intelligence that Tecumseh was far away, Governor Harrison sent this report to the Department of War, concerning Vincennes's meeting, saying Tecumseh "is now upon the last round to put a finishing stroke upon his work.
-I hope, however, before his return that that part of the work which he considered complete will be demolished and even its foundation rooted up".
+I hope, however, before his return that part of the work which he considered complete will be demolished and even its foundation rooted up".
 Thereafter he acted accordingly.

 As tensions rose, Harrison openly denounced Tenskwatawa as a fraud and a fool, enraging him.
 Tecumseh ordered his brother to take no action, but his brother continued to call for the death of Harrison.
 Tenskwatawa lifted the ban on firearms and was able to quickly procure them in large quantities from the British in Canada.
 Tecumseh made a strategic error by leaving him alone to travel to the south.
 Tenskwatawa took his brother's absence as an opportunity to raise tensions even higher by further stirring up his followers.